 I had plans to convert two large barns into self-catering accommodation suitable either as self-catering holiday lets or as B&B overflow for guests attending weddings and B&B guests generally.
 This was back in 2008 when everything was pretty busy on the B&B side.
 Alternatively I thought I might live in it myself, but later decided I preferred to be on site at the castle.

 It was sold in 2021 due to the Coronavirus pandemic's cessation of all tourism and the need to refinance.

 We discovered we could not get planning permission for the barns on account of the angled access on to the little lane at the top of the drive.
 If we alter our access drive so people can look both ways when they come on to the road, 'Highways' will probably not object to the increased traffic brought about by holiday lets in the barns.
 However in order to do this we would need a piece of land adjacent to the drive to take the new drive through, and there is disputed ownership of this section of land.

-We replaced this with a simple soil pipe going out of the wall beside the loo with a four metre stretch to link directly into the feeder pipe for the cesspit, which was the same side of the house as the loo in question.
+We replaced this with a simple soil pipe going out of the wall beside the loo directly to the cesspit - at most a four metre stretch to link directly into the feeder pipe for the cesspit, which was the same side of the house as the loo anyway.

 Outside the immediate area around the house had become a dumping ground for old iron, machinery and rubbish.
 All this had to be removed, the land levelled, and most of the dry stone walls needed rebuilding.
 This last took a couple of live-in builders several months to complete.
 Once landscaped, a further few weeks of stone collecting was required to get the soil to a state where grass could be seeded and a large lawned area created.
 If this house was in private ownershop, someone could have a fantastic garden here.
 We however have it laid down to lawn and lots of dry stone walls for ease of maintenance.